hkHarness Kit

 Why Everything Here is a Plugin

-Some plugins in this repo are "just" a skill — explain, data-lineage, and orient each contain a single SKILL.md with no scripts or hooks.
+Some plugins in this repo are "just" a skill — explain, lineage, and orient each contain a single SKILL.md with no scripts or hooks.
 We package them as plugins anyway:

 • Room to grow — Adding scripts or hooks later is a file addition, not a restructuring. research started as a bare skill and grew a prompt-injection scanner and an index rebuild script.